 5. Watch the sunset from Profitis Ilias hilltop (yes…not from Oia)

-- How To Get To Profitis Ilias Hill: Unfortunately there is no local bus that can take you there, so you have to take your car or ATV to go.
+- How to Get to Profitis Ilias Hill: Unfortunately, there is no local bus that can take you there, so you have to take your car or ATV to go.
 Just follow the signs from Pyrgos Village.
-The road to the top of the hill is narrow so be careful driving there:
+The road to the top of the hill is narrow, so be careful driving there:

 - Profitis Ilias Monastery on Google Maps